evgeny-sureev/RxAlertController/README.md

 .subscribe(onNext, onError, etc)
 ```

-And using [UIImagePickerController+RxCreate](https://github.com/ReactiveX/RxSwift/blob/master/RxExample/RxExample/Examples/ImagePicker) from RxSwift examples, you can choose pictures like this:
+And using [RxMediaPicker](https://github.com/RxSwiftCommunity/RxMediaPicker) from RxSwiftCommunity, you can choose pictures like this:

 ```swift